HomeTech TalksTop 11 Mental Health Apps Of 2023

 The experts have a minimum experience of 3,000 hours of therapy and are trained extensively for online sessions.

 Banking-grade encryption guarantees your anonymity, privacy, and confidentiality.
 And you can access all that at a low price of $60.
-Although it is not the cheapest counseling apps you can subscribe to, it is still much affordable and feasible than going to therapy.
+Although it is not the cheapest counseling app you can subscribe to, it is still much more affordable and feasible than going to therapy.

 2. Happify